Accessing OpenStack Swift from Spark

 core-site.xml or via

-Current Swift driver requires Swift to use Keystone authentication method.
+The current Swift driver requires Swift to use the Keystone authentication method, or

 Configuring Swift for Better Data Locality